vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 **Aside about git push above:** the `-u` flag makes `pagoda` the default remote (on a per branch basis) so when you `git push` in the future you can ommit typing pagoda.
 The `--all` flag pushes all branches (all referneces, which includes tags too I think) and is optional but nice it's nice to have your entire repo hosted in the cloud as a backup.
 I'm pretty sure git is configured to push all refs by default but I've configured it not to so the `--all` flag is is a good reminder to do this.

-The rest of this document are is an outline with fragment which I'm currently working on
+##The rest of this document are is an outline with fragments I'm currently working on

-===
+### Install a database

+- Go to PagdoaDashboard
+- Click add Database, select MySQL and pick a name (or let one be auto-generated)
+	- I've noticed that creating a databse will often make the dashboard hang, just refresh it after a minute or so

+### Using MySQL Workbench (or another DBA terminal)
+- install <a href="http://www.mysql.com/products/workbench/" target="_new">MySQL Workbench</a> (you need to start a free acount)
+- install the pagoda cli `$ gem install pagoda`
+- from your app root `$ pagoda tunnel -c [dbname]`

 ### Configure your app